mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.md

 ```

 A note on invalidating the old primary: when a new primary is discovered, the client finds the previous primary (there
-should be none or one) and replaces its description with a default ServerDescription of type "Unknown."
-A multi-threaded
+should be none or one) and replaces its description with a default ServerDescription of type "Unknown".
+Additionally,
+the `error` field of the `ServerDescription` object MUST include a descriptive error explaining that it was invalidated
+because the primary was determined to be stale.
+Drivers MAY additionally specify whether this was due to an electionId
+or setVersion mismatch.
+A multi-threaded client MUST
-client MUST [request an immediate check](server-monitoring.md#requesting-an-immediate-check) for that server as soon as
+[request an immediate check](server-monitoring.md#requesting-an-immediate-check) for that server as soon as possible.
-possible.

 If the old primary server version is 4.0 or earlier, the client MUST clear its connection pool for the old primary, too:
 the connections are all bad because the old primary has closed its sockets.
 If the old primary server version is 4.2 or